simonrob/email-oauth2-proxy/README.md

 The `--external-auth` option is ignored in this mode.
 To authorise your account, visit the link that is provided, authenticate, and proceed until you are presented with a success webpage from the proxy.
 Please note that while authentication links can actually be visited from anywhere to log in and authorise access, by default the final redirection target (i.e., a link starting with your account's `redirect_uri` value) must be accessed from the machine hosting the proxy itself so that the local server can receive the authorisation result.
-See the [sample configuration file](emailproxy.config) for advanced options to configure this (via `redirect_listen_address`).
+See the [sample configuration file](https://github.com/simonrob/email-oauth2-proxy/blob/main/emailproxy.config) for advanced options to configure this (via `redirect_listen_address`).

-- `--config-file` allows you to specify the location of a [configuration file](emailproxy.config) that the proxy should load.
+- `--config-file` allows you to specify the location of a [configuration file](https://github.com/simonrob/email-oauth2-proxy/blob/main/emailproxy.config) that the proxy should load.
 By default, the proxy also saves its cached OAuth 2.0 tokens back to this file, so it must be writable.
 See the `--cache-store` option, if you would rather store configuration and cached values separately.
 If this argument is not provided, the proxy will look for `emailproxy.config` in the same directory as the script itself.

 - `--cache-store` is used to specify a separate location in which to cache authorised OAuth 2.0 tokens and associated metadata.
-The value of this argument can either be the full path to a local file (which must be writable), or an identifier for an external store such as a secrets manager (see the [documentation below](#advanced-configuration)).
+The value of this argument can either be the full path to a local file (which must be writable), or an identifier for an external store such as a secrets manager (see the [documentation below](https://github.com/simonrob/email-oauth2-proxy/#advanced-configuration)).
 If this argument is not provided, credentials will be cached in the current configuration file.

 - `--log-file` allows you to specify the location of a file to send log output to (full path required).
 Log files are rotated at 32MB and 10 older log files are kept.
-This option overrides the proxy's default behaviour, which varies by platform (see [below](#troubleshooting) for details).
+This option overrides the proxy's default behaviour, which varies by platform (see [below](https://github.com/simonrob/email-oauth2-proxy/#troubleshooting) for details).

-- `--debug` enables debug mode, printing more verbose output to the log as [discussed below](#troubleshooting).
+- `--debug` enables debug mode, printing more verbose output to the log as [discussed below](https://github.com/simonrob/email-oauth2-proxy/#troubleshooting).
 This argument is identical to enabling debug mode from the proxy's menu bar icon.

 ### Advanced configuration
-The [example configuration file](emailproxy.config) contains further documentation for various additional features of the proxy, including catch-all (wildcard) accounts, locally-encrypted connections and advanced Office 365 OAuth 2.0 flows.
+The [example configuration file](https://github.com/simonrob/email-oauth2-proxy/blob/main/emailproxy.config) contains further documentation for various additional features of the proxy, including catch-all (wildcard) accounts, locally-encrypted connections and advanced Office 365 OAuth 2.0 flows.

 The proxy caches authenticated OAuth 2.0 tokens and associated metadata back to its own configuration file by default, but can alternatively be configured to use either a separate local file or a secrets manager service for this purpose.
 Currently only [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) is supported for remote token storage.
-To use this feature, set the [`--cache-store`](#optional-arguments-and-configuration) parameter to either a full ARN or a secret name, prefixing the value with `aws:` to identify its type to the proxy.
+To use this feature, set the [`--cache-store`](https://github.com/simonrob/email-oauth2-proxy/#optional-arguments-and-configuration) parameter to either a full ARN or a secret name, prefixing the value with `aws:` to identify its type to the proxy.
 You must also install the AWS SDK for Python: `python -m pip install boto3` and [set up authentication credentials](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#configuration) (including a region).
 The minimum required permissions for the associated AWS IAM user are `secretsmanager:GetSecretValue` and `secretsmanager:PutSecretValue`.
 If the named AWS Secret does not yet exist, the proxy will attempt to create it; here, the `secretsmanager:CreateSecret` permission is also required.

 If you are using the proxy in a non-GUI environment it is possible to skip installation of dependencies that apply only to the interactive version.
-To do this, install the script's requirements via `python -m pip install -r requirements-no-gui.txt`, and pass the [`--no-gui`](#optional-arguments-and-configuration) argument when starting the proxy.
+To do this, install the script via `python -m pip install emailproxy` (i.e., without the `[gui]` variant option), and pass the [`--no-gui`](https://github.com/simonrob/email-oauth2-proxy/#optional-arguments-and-configuration) argument when starting the proxy.
 Please note that the proxy was designed as a GUI-based tool from the outset due to the inherently interactive nature of OAuth 2.0 authorisation, and there are limits to its ability to support fully no-GUI operation.
-See the [optional arguments and configuration](#optional-arguments-and-configuration) section of this file for further details.
+See the [optional arguments and configuration](https://github.com/simonrob/email-oauth2-proxy/#optional-arguments-and-configuration) section of this file for further details.

 If your network requires connections to use an existing proxy, you can instruct the script to use this by setting the [proxy handler](https://docs.python.org/3/library/urllib.request.html#urllib.request.ProxyHandler) environment variable `https_proxy` (and/or `http_proxy`) – for example, `https_proxy=localhost python emailproxy.py`.